jeti20/Grafana-InfluxDB-Telegraf-Docker/README.md

 <br>Grafana: http://Public_IPv4_address:3000
 <br>InfluxDB: http://Public_IPv4_address:8086

+Create account after u enter InflxuDB on port 8086.
+Create bucket and organization in my case i created them both called "a".
+After you register window with TOKEN should pops out.
+Copy this token somhere for later use.

 I cannot connect for like a 1h.
 Everything indicates that everything its ok but still cannot access them.
 So in security group I deleted all inbound rules and added them one more time, first choosing my ip and then choosing 0.0.0.0/0... it works now, not sure why.

 <Installing Telegraf